chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

 ## Register Supermarket with Automate HA

-1. The overall steps to register an existing private instance of Supermarket with Automate HA is same as the steps to register it with [Standalone](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity) Automate.
+The overall steps to register an existing private instance of Supermarket with Automate HA is same as the steps to register it with [Standalone](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity) Automate.
 The only difference is in the way we patch the `.toml` file in Automate HA.

+Follow the steps to register supermarket with Automate HA:

+1. Register your existing supermarket with [Automate embedded Chef identity](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity).

 1. Now, patch the configuration on all the frontend nodes from the Bastion node using the command below: